CodeChefVIT/clueminati-2.0-webapp/README.md

 ## 💡 Features:

-- Individual profile which also tracks details of other teammates.
-- A progressive web-app with all necessary functionalities.
 - Creating and joining teams with simple clicks.
-- A dynamic leaderboard update system with tiers.
+- A dynamic leader board update system with tiers.

 ## 🖼 Screenshots